mucks/speedrun-survivors/README.md

 ## Speedrun Survivors

 A game for true crypto degens.
-Play as Pepe and punish hordes of enemies with your mighty arsenal of weapons.
+Play as Bonk Inu, Pepe or a Mad Lad and punish hordes of enemies with your mighty arsenal of bone crushing weapons.
-Speedrun Survivors is an area game where there are waves of enemies charging the player and the goal is to kill as many of them as fast as possible.
+Speedrun Survivors is an area game with waves of enemies charging the player and the goal is to kill as many of them as fast as possible.
 The game rewards the player with gold for excellence.
 Gold obtained can be traded for heroes, weapons and buffs of all kinds.